copernicus-mogley/zkav.club/README.md

 We aim to provide access to this previously exclusive knowledge to the entire world, ensuring it is available for all time.

-Organized by Ryan Taylor aka [Adjy Leak](https://youtube.com/adjyleak)
+Organized by Ryan Taylor aka [adjyLeak](https://youtube.com/adjyleak)

 ## Live event production: On-location and online